Pedro Franqueza: Career

 In 1571, through Gasol's influence, Franqueza entered one of the lower offices in the structure of the Supreme Council of Aragon as a registry clerk.
 In this capacity, he was responsible for carrying out various tasks required for the daily functioning of the Chancellery: privileges, titles, provisions, processes, consultations, and decrees.
 Three years later, he was promoted to scribe of mandates for the same Council, whose work consisted of preparing and processing all necessary documents in justice processes.

-In the courts held in 1585 in Monzón by the three peninsular kingdoms that made up the Crown of Aragon, What links here[1]Franqueza, then lieutenant of the protonotary Climent, played a relevant role in the elaboration and custody of the originals of the constitutions approved in the same courts.
+In the courts held in 1585 in Monzón by the three peninsular kingdoms that made up the Crown of Aragon, Pedro Franqueza, then lieutenant of the protonotary Climent, played a relevant role in the elaboration and custody of the originals of the constitutions approved in the same courts.
 The following year, he acquired for 800 ducats the position of councilor of the Madrid City Council, which Agustín Álvarez de Toledo, councilor of the Indies and auditor of the Major Accounting Office of the Treasury, had resigned.
 Four years later, he sold the council position for 1,590 ducats to Juan Ponce de León, lord of Polvoranca.

 In 1589, he occupied the position of secretary of Valencia.
 It was at this time that his friendship with the viceroy of that kingdom and future favorite of Philip III, Francisco Gómez de Sandoval, began to forge.
 As secretary of Valencia, he was in charge of all matters of this kingdom concerning state and war, justice and government, dispatching for this purpose the papers referring to the provision of offices and ecclesiastical prebends.
 He remained in this employment until October 1597.
 He soon became third most powerful person in the country after De Sandoval, alongside duke's other favorite Rodrigo Calderón.

 During Philip II's last days, Franqueza drafted a series of "Advertisements" directed to de Sandoval, containing directives on how to guide his favoritism.
 The document included matters relating to the government of the kingdoms and foreign policy, narrating the general state of the monarchy with which the favorite would find himself: budget deficit, vassals burdened by fiscal charges, discontented countries, unfinished enterprises, elderly Council presidents without authority, pending royal family marriages, vacancies in the archbishopric of Toledo and some encomiendas, and people addicted to previous favorites in the Councils and Royal House.
 Using these positions for his own benefit, he would amass a great fortune, in addition to various real estate properties.
 Along with his house in the parish of San Ginés, he would acquire others located in Toledo, Seville, Segovia, Granada, Córdoba, Ávila, Guadalajara, Alcalá de Henares, and Lisbon.
 In the last years of the 17th century and the beginning of the following century, he would buy various lordships: Corpa (10,200 ducats), Tielmes and Romancos (16,000), Merchán (72,000), Villalonga (71,000), Benimeli (13,000), Navajas (21,000), Villafranqueza, Villamarchante, and Berninches (53,000).

 He became a knight of Order of Montesa in 1600.
 He was created Count of Villafranqueza by Philip III in 1603.